Privacy policy

 We generally do not disclose personal data to others.
 However, we may be required by law to disclose your personal data, and it may also be necessary for the purpose of pursuing the purposes described above.

-The recipients could be public authorities (for example, the corporate and commercial authorities, the tax authorities, the Danish Financial Supervisory Authority, the competition, consumer or data protection authorities), courts, arbitration boards and institutes, external legal advisors, financial advisors and auditors, banks, insurance companies and other third parties (for example, businesses examining matters or advising on matters other than those mentioned).
+The recipients could be public authorities (such as the corporate and commercial authorities, the tax authorities, the Danish Financial Supervisory Authority, the competition, consumer or data protection authorities), courts, arbitration boards and institutes, external legal advisors, financial advisors and auditors, banks, insurance companies and other third parties, such as businesses examining matters or advising on matters other than those mentioned.
+In the event of suspected money laundering or terrorist financing, we are required to notify the Danish Bar and Law Society and/or the Danish Money Laundering Secretariat and in that connection disclose your ID information.
+We are not permitted to inform you if we make such a notification.

 Making available personal data to processors